Flutter-gg-1/Assignment-8/README.md

 <p align="center">
   <img src="./assignment8/assets/allUsers.png" alt="Dart" width="400"/>

-2- The second one will use user f`irst name` to print all user data if it is match.
+2- The second one will use user `first name` to print all user data if it is match.
 <p align="center">
   <img src="./assignment8/assets/byName.png" alt="Dart" width="450"/>